Although members of Mimulus are half hardy or hardy perennials, they are usually grown as half hardy annuals in the garden.

-They range in height from 5 to 90 cm and carry tubular freckled flowers of orange, red, yellow and pink.
+Mimulus plants range in height from 5 to 90 cm (2 to 36 inches).
+When in bloom, they carry tubular freckled flowers of orange, red, yellow, and pink.

-Their size makes them ideal for growing in the rock garden or for use in a garden border.
+Their range in size makes specific species ideal for growing in the rock garden, or for use in a garden border.

 Mimulus cardinalis - Cardinal Monkey flower by Marlin Harm.